TechEarl

 How to Export All MySQL Databases with mysqldump

-Back up every MySQL database in one command with mysqldump, including --single-transaction for InnoDB consistency, gzip compression, restore steps, and the modern alternatives (MySQL Shell, Percona XtraBackup).
+Back up every MySQL (and MariaDB) database in one command with mysqldump, including --single-transaction for InnoDB consistency, gzip compression, restore steps, and the modern alternatives (MySQL Shell, Percona XtraBackup).

 Back up every MySQL database with mysqldump in one command.
 Covers --single-transaction, --routines, --events, --hex-blob, gzip compression, restoring from the dump, cron schedules, and modern alternatives (MySQL Shell, Percona XtraBackup).